 - ARGB4444 – a transparent texture that uses 4 bits for red, green, blue and transparency.

-It must be said, however, that there are at least several textures in the Gamecube version of SADX that appear to be higher quality than the Dreamcast version.
+It must also be said that there are at least several textures in the Gamecube version of SADX that are higher quality than their Dreamcast counterparts.
 These textures are sometimes found in levels that were redesigned in SADX.
-At the moment there are only six textures known in the entire game that have better compression in the Gamecube version.
+At the moment only six textures in the entire game have been confirmed to have better compression in the Gamecube version.
 One texture is found in the Mystic Ruins main area (see below), the rest are in the first segment of Final Egg.

 Other than these few, the Gamecube version’s texture quality suffers quite significantly.
 The PC version’s textures are even worse.
 Depending on the source texture the difference may be barely noticeable, but in many cases it looks like a bad JPEG recompression.
 It’s especially noticeable with low-resolution textures and gradients.
 Here are some examples: